 We’ve appointed Even Walser as our new Chief Revenue Officer

-GoCardless CRO and Co-founder Hiroki Takeuchi explains the key role that Even will play as we continue to grow:
+GoCardless CRO and Co-founder Hiorki Takeuchi explains the key role that Even will play as we continue to grow:

 “Even will lead the adoption of GoCardless as a key payment method within mid-tier to enterprise organisations, as companies seek to improve their payment operations and expand internationally.
 He brings a wealth of experience in implementing sales strategies to drive growth and revenue in the tech sector.
 Even is well placed to build on what we’ve already achieved and help accelerate our growth plans.”